The lengths of conjugators in the model filiform groups: Introduction

 \begin{theorem} The conjugator length function of $\G_d$ is polynomial of degree $d$. \end{theorem}

 Theorem~\ref{t:main-poly} provides a counterpoint to our work with Andrew Sale on the conjugator length functions of free-by-cyclic groups: in \cite{BrRiSa2} we proved that $\CL(n) \simeq n$ for the group $F_d\rtimes\Z$ obtained by removing the relations $[a_i,a_j]=1$ from the presentation of $\G_d$.
-It also contrasts with Sale's result \cite[Theorem~4.1]{Sale3} that if $\theta$ is diagonalisable over $\R$ and all its eigenvalues have absolute value greater than 1, then $\Z^d\rtimes_\theta \Z$ has $\CL(n) \simeq n$.
+It also contrasts with Sale's result \cite[Theorem~5.4]{Sale3} that if $\theta$ is diagonalisable over $\R$ with positive eigenvalues, then $\Z^d\rtimes_\theta \Z$ has $\CL(n) \simeq n$.

-\ni{\bf{An outline of the proof.}} Whenever one tries to understand a conjugacy problem in a group $\G$, one is inevitably led to study the structure of centralisers in $\G$, because the set of solutions $x$ to an equation $x^{-1}\g_1x=\g_2$ is a coset of $C(\g_1)$.
+\ni{\bf{An outline of the proof.}} Whenever one tries to understand a conjugacy problem in a group $\G$, one is inevitably led to study the structure of centralisers in $\G$, because the set of solutions $x$ to an equation $x^{-1}\g_1x=\g_2$ is a coset of the centraliser $C(\g_1)$.
 Thus a feature of our study is that we will need a close understanding of the structure of centralisers in $\G_d$; this is described in Section~\ref{s:cent}.
 It will emerge from this analysis of centralisers that we also need tight control on the geometry of roots in $\G_d$, by which we mean solutions to equations $x^p=\gamma$; this is the subject of Section~\ref{s:roots}.
-With these tools in hand, we will prove Theorem~\ref{t:main-poly} by means of an induction on $d$ that exploits the observation that the centre of $\G_d$ is infinite cyclic, generated by $a_d$, and the quotient of $\G_d$ by its centre is isomorphic to $\G_{d-1}$, with the images of $t$ and $a_i\ (i<d)$ satisfying the defining the relations of $\G_{d-1}$.
+With these tools in hand, we will prove Theorem~\ref{t:main-poly} by means of an induction on $d$ that exploits the observation that the centre of $\G_d$ is infinite cyclic, generated by $a_d$, and the quotient of $\G_d$ by its centre is isomorphic to $\G_{d-1}$, with the images of $t$ and $a_i\ (i<d)$ satisfying the defining relations of $\G_{d-1}$.
 When working with this inductive structure, it is important to keep in mind that if two words $u,v$ in the letters $t,a_1,\dots,a_{d-1}$ define the same element in $\G_{d-1}$, they will in general not be equal in $\G_d$; rather, an equality of the form $u=va_d^r$ will hold in $\G_d$.
 The first lesson to be taken from this observation is that we must be careful to specify in which group equalities between words are taking place.
 The second point to absorb is that we will have reason to control $|r|$ in expressions of the form $u=va_d^r$.

 With these preparatory thoughts in mind, we can outline our strategy of proof.
-The actual proof requires us to keep track of various constants, but for the purposes of this outline it makes sense to absord these into symbols such as $\preceq$.
+The actual proof requires us to keep track of various constants, but for the purposes of this outline it makes sense to absorb these into symbols such as $\preceq$.